thdaguin/thdaguin/README.md

 - 👋 Hi, I’m @thdaguin
-- 👀 I’m interested in nature, computing science, collective intelligence
+- 👀 I’m interested in nature, computing science, collective intelligence and ... diving
 - 🌱 I’m a Laravel and Symfony developer

 <!---